grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 [//]: # (### Percy looks at the situation in the conn)

-Captain Percy stepped off the control room ladder and yielded it to Hemi on his way down.
+Percy stepped off the control room ladder and yielded it to Hemi on his way down.
 She addressed Gregory and Bastian, sitting in front of her in their control chairs.
 "What's the state of my ship boys?"

 "Apparently we're fucking sinking," Gregory answered.